Content from Introduction to The Carpentries Workbench

 A: part of the precipitate

-To add more solutions, you close the first solution and add more text:
+To add more content to the challenge, you close the first solution and add more text:

 OUTPUT